eventlOwOp/clash-center/README.md

     └── dist/          # Web frontend files
 ```

+## 📄 Default Configuration File

+The `default.yaml` file serves as a base configuration for Clash.
+It contains essential settings that override the corresponding parameters in your proxy configuration files:

+- 🌐 **DNS Settings**: Configure DNS servers and routing
+- 🔌 **TUN Mode**: Enable/disable and configure TUN mode
+- 🚪 **Ports Configuration**: HTTP/SOCKS5/mixed ports
+- 🎮 **API Configuration**: External controller address and port
+- 🔓 **LAN Access**: Allow connections from LAN devices
+- 🧩 **Other Core Settings**: Mode, log level, etc.

+This configuration ensures that critical system settings remain consistent regardless of which proxy configuration you're using.
+When you switch between different proxy configurations, these base settings will always be applied, while specific proxy settings (servers, rules) will be loaded from your selected configuration file.

+You can modify this file to customize how Clash operates on your system without altering your proxy configurations.

 ## ⚙️ Command Line Arguments

 Clash Center supports the following command line arguments: